Attaching documents to your songs

 - To display documents correctly, Set List Maker needs to know the size of your documents.
 You can tell Set List Maker whether you're using A4 or Letter documents on a database-wide basis with the Settings > General Settings > Document Size option.
 You can also tell Set List Maker whether your documents are portrait or landscape orientation on a document-by-document basis: tap the Documents menu item in your database, then tap the Edit button for each landscape document and tap the Landscape option.
 Set List Maker assumes documents are portrait oriented, so you only need to do this for your landscape documents.

 - If you are using an external display with your device, that display will mirror your entire screen by default.
 Alternatively, you can set Settings > General Settings > External Display to Document, and then the external display will only show the document when you view it from within a show.
-Your show layout does not need to include a document viewer to use this feature, so you could view a list-only layout or other information on your device display and a document on your external display.
+Your layout does not need to include a document viewer to use this feature, so you could view a list-only layout or other information on your device display and a document on your external display.

 - If you export your database to another device, Set List Maker will copy the file name (iOS) or file path (Android) for each attached document, but will not copy the file itself.
 If you install the document with the same location on the other device, the document icon will appear for display on that device.
 If the document icon does not appear after importing, please be sure that the document is available on the other device with exactly the same name.
 On Android, only the part of the file path after the Settings > General Settings > Default > Document Directory needs to match.
 (If you switch to BandHelper, it will copy your document files to all the devices in your band.)